phalcon-orphanage/docs/en/reference/tutorial-invo-2.rst

     {{ endForm() }}

 Instead of using raw PHP as the previous tutorial, we started to use :doc:`Volt <volt>`.
-This is a built-in template engine inspired in Jinja_ providing a simpler and friendly syntax to create templates.
+This is a built-in template engine inspired by Jinja_ providing a simpler and friendly syntax to create templates.
 It will not take too long before you become familiar with Volt.

 The :code:`SessionController::startAction` function (app/controllers/SessionController.php) has the task of validating the